What Is Cash Accounting?

 Let’s say that Company ABC has sold finished products of $200,000 in cash.
-According to cash accounting, this entry will come under cash revenue since the business is selling its finished products in cash.
+According to cash accounting, this entry will come under cash revenue since the business sells its finished products in cash.

-But what if Company ABC would sell its finished products of $100,000 in cash and another $100,000 in credit!
-According to cash basis accounting, only $100,000 would be recorded as cash revenue and not another $100,000 which was sold on credit.
-If we look at the accrual basis of accounting, $200,000 would be recorded as the revenue of the company.
+But what if Company ABC would sell its finished products for $100,000 in cash and another $100,000 in credit!
+According to cash accounting method, only $100,000 would be recorded as cash revenue and not another $100,000, sold on credit.
+However, if we look at the accrual basis of accountingAccrual Basis Of AccountingAccrual Accounting is an accounting method that instantly records revenues & expenditures after a transaction occurs, irrespective of when the payment is received or made. , $200,000 would be recorded as the company’s revenue.

 Let’s look at another example.

 Let’s say that Company MNC has used large machinery for a few years now.
 Every year, the company assumes depreciation of $4000 on this machinery as wear and tear so that after a few years of use, this machinery can be replaced by a new one.

 This depreciation wouldn’t be counted as expenses according to cash basis accounting.
 It wouldn’t be recorded because there’s no cash involved in the depreciation expenses Depreciation Expenses Depreciation is a systematic allocation method used to account for the costs of any physical or tangible asset throughout its useful life.
 Its value indicates how much of an asset’s worth has been utilized.
 Depreciation enables companies to generate revenue from their assets while only charging a fraction of the cost of the asset in use each year. and non-cash expenses.

 As we can understand, cash accounting rules have few benefits and a few demerits.
 Let’s first look at the benefits –